Level 1: What is SA? | Entry | Schedule | Curriculum | Instructors | Costs | Payments | FAQ

 -

-30 hours of Essential Sanskrit, in three workshops, additional study
+30 to 90 hours of Essential Sanskrit, in three workshops

 -